LemurDaniel-Solutions/BICEP__Naming-Module/README.md

 <br>

-> <span style="color:orange">**Since `User Defined Functions` were release with Bicep 0.26.x, this approach requires Bicep 0.26.x or higher**</span>
+> <span style="color:orange">**Since `User Defined Functions` were released with Bicep 0.26.x, this approach requires Bicep 0.26.x or higher**</span>

-> <span style="color:orange">**In some previous version it can be activated as an experimental feature**</span>
+> <span style="color:orange">**In some previous versions, it can be activated as an experimental feature**</span>

 <br>

 ## How To Use

 ### Defining the Naming-Module

 The Naming-Module consists of two resources, which can be imported by other modules:
 - `nameGenerator()`: A user defined function for generating the desired name
-- `namingSchemaReference`: A reference for defining names for each resources, which is provided to the **nameGenerator()** upon calling it
+- `namingSchemaReference`: A reference for defining names for each resource, which is provided to the **nameGenerator()** upon calling it

 The **namingSchemaReference** consists of two parts:
-- Defining the shortnames for each azure location used
+- Defining the short names for each Azure location used
-- Defining the naming patterns for each azure resource used
+- Defining the naming patterns for each Azure resource used

-This can be customized and extended to the desired Naming-Preferences
+This can be customized and extended to the desired Naming-Preferences.

 One or multiple **SchemaReferences** can be created for different Naming-Conventions.
 The schema is passed to the **nameGenerator()-Function**, using the information to generate an appropriate name.